happypeter/LGCB/book/c_intro.md

 Now you get whole lot of details about this.
 I won't say this is wrong, since this might be the only way to do a serious book.
 But I want to say, beginners ususally can't tell what is the most important part.
-So they learn it "systematically", and now long later forget every thing "systematically".
+So they learn it "systematically", and now long later forget everything "systematically".

 For me it is better only to show the students _int_ and _char_, so that they they can